Filthy (song): Critical reception

-Ed Masley of The Arizona Republic described it as a "suitably robotic, an electro-funk sex jam."
-Chris Willman of Variety thought the single and visuals in the context of the album may represent Timberlake's former self "albeit one who's clearly still capable of coming to the phone, still getting his sexy-back kicks in before the muse draws him into a more reflective forest."
-In Billboard, Katie Atkinson ranked it 11 among all Timberlake's singles, and felt "the funky Timbaland beat and tongue-in-cheek lyrics were a welcome, loose surprise."
+Ed Masley of The Arizona Republic described the "electro-funk sex jam" as "suitably robotic".
+Chris Willman of Variety thought the single and visuals in the context of the album may represent Timberlake's former self "albeit one who's clearly still capable of coming to the phone, still getting his sexy-back kicks in before the muse draws him into a more reflective forest".
+In Billboard, Katie Atkinson ranked it 11th among all of Timberlake's singles, and felt "the funky Timbaland beat and tongue-in-cheek lyrics were a welcome, loose surprise".
 Jon Caramanica of The New York Times opined it is an "unimaginative but slyly effective electro-funk vamp with acid house accents...
-It's cyclical and deliberate, like late-1970s big-band soul music."
-In The Ringer, Lindsay Zoladz opined it "sounds like a new-millennium update of David Bowie's "Fame."
-Bryan Rolli of The Daily Dot said the song "sounds right at home next to other JT smash hits such as "Suit & Tie" and "SexyBack," while the singer "delivers a sensual, understated vocal performance."
-Radio station Capital FM listed it among the seven best songs, and Capital XTRA included it among the best R&B songs, of the first bimester of 2018.
+It's cyclical and deliberate, like late-1970s big-band soul music".
+In The Ringer, Lindsay Zoladz opined it "sounds like a new-millennium update" of David Bowie's "Fame" (1975).
+Bryan Rolli of The Daily Dot said the song "sounds right at home next to other JT smash hits such as 'Suit & Tie' and 'SexyBack, while the singer "delivers a sensual, understated vocal performance".
+Amanda Petrusich of The New Yorker said that Timberlake's comportment "remains un-self-serious" and that he "understands pop music as being chiefly about joy and release".

 Other writers expressed unfavorable opinions.
 In Pitchfork, Katherine St. Asaph criticized its lyrics and sound.
-Will Lavin of Joe thought it sounds "dated, clunky and out of touch."
+Will Lavin of Joe thought it sounds "dated, clunky and out of touch".
 Eric Renner of Entertainment Weekly called it "empty" and said it is a "stuttering mess of electronic and funk".
+Sal Cinquemani of Slant Magazine described it as "busy" and "more of a mood than an actual song".